Musbell/launchkey-python-example-web/README.md

 5. __Winning!__ - You should be ready to try the demo and see how the Python SDK can be used to quickly and easily secure your application with LaunchKey.

+__NOTE:__ You will see numerous 401 log entries when logging in and a 403 or two when remote de-orbit occurs.
+This is expected as the javascript from the front end will poll for the status of the request.
+The following are the expected codes for the expected status:

+* 200 - Authenticated
+* 401 - Authenticating
+* 403 - De-Orbited

 <a name="support"></a>
 # Support